rbogle/backstage-on-aws/README.md

 ## Configure Backstage to use Env vars
 Configure your `app-config.yaml` and `app-config.production.yaml` files to use ENV vars for critical parameters and secrets

+## Create a Route53 publichostedzone
+The cdk stack assumes a pre-existing domain name and hosted zone in route53.

+You can change this to generate one on the fly if the domain is registered with AWS already, however its just as easy to setup a new hosted zone via the console. see: [Route53 docs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)

+## Store a github token in AWS Secrets Manager
+The codepipeline deployment needs to connect to the github repository where the backstage app code will live.
+To give the service access to github securely, we prime aws secrets manager with the github token and extract it the deploy time for the infrastructure.
+This tutorial can show you how to store the token: [Securing Tokens in a serverless pipeline](https://eoins.medium.com/securing-github-tokens-in-a-serverless-codepipeline-dc3a24ddc356)

+You could take this further and place all credentials/tokens in secrets manager and extract them at build time.

 ## Create .env file
 Create a dotenv file `.env` in the root of this project with your secrets and parameters to configure both the CDK deployment and to pass them to your backstage app container at runtime.